rama4zis/Google-Cloud-Ready/Challenge Labs/Create a Streaming Data Lake on Cloud Storage.md

 # Task 4.
 Run a Dataflow pipeline to stream data from a Pub/Sub topic to Cloud Storage

+Wait for "All workers have finished the startup process and began to receive work request."

 Navigate to Dataflow UI > Job History

 Make sure the job status is Running